OpenDocCN/it-ebooks-java-web-zh/docs/java-svlt-31-spec/README.md

-# 介紹
+# Java Servlet 3.1 规范

-# JSR 340: Java Servlet 3.1 Specification《Java Servlet 3.1 规范》
+## JSR 340: Java Servlet 3.1 Specification

 This is a Chinese translation of [Java Servlet 3.1 Specification](https://jcp.org/en/jsr/detail?id=340), and also provides a lot of useful examples about Servlet 3.1 .